the0neWhoKnocks/writeups/code_patterns/README.md

 # Code Grammar

 I work in a large corparate environment with a lot of moving parts.
-During my years there I've come up with a workflow when dealing with JS & CSS that allows for quick iteration, and semantic naming which allows for quick spin up time for new devs and a fundamental understanding of what's going on in the codebase.
+During my years there a workflow was developed when dealing with HTML, JS & CSS that allows for quick iteration, and easy extensibility which allows for quick spin up time for new devs and a fundamental understanding of what's going on in the codebase.

 ---